 While there are certainly some benefits to softening dry dog food, it is important to also consider the potential drawbacks.

-Tips for Storing Wet or Moistened Dog Food to Prevent Bacterial Growth
+Tips for Storing Wet Dog Food to Prevent Bacterial Growth

 Here are a few tips for storing wet or moistened dog food to help prevent bacterial growth:

-- If you are storing the food in the fridge, be sure to use it within a few days.
-Wet or moistened dog food can spoil more quickly than dry kibble, so it is important to use it up before it goes bad.
+3. If you are storing the food in the fridge, be sure to use it within a few days.
+Wet or moistened dog food can spoil more quickly than dry kibble, so it is important to use it before it goes bad.

-- When serving the food, use clean utensils and be sure to discard any leftovers.
-Wet or moistened food can spoil more quickly than dry kibble, so it is important to avoid leaving it out for extended periods of time.
+5. When serving the food, use clean utensils and be sure to discard any leftovers.
+Wet or moistened food can spoil more quickly than dry kibble, so it is important to avoid leaving it out for extended periods.

 Here are a few easy homemade soft dog food recipes that you can try:

-- Baked sweet potato and turkey: Preheat your oven to 400 degrees F. Slice 1 large sweet potato into thin rounds and place them on a baking sheet.
+2. Baked sweet potato and turkey: Preheat your oven to 400 degrees F. Slice 1 large sweet potato into thin rounds and place them on a baking sheet.
 Top with 1 pound of ground turkey.
-Bake for 20-25 minutes or until the sweet potato is tender and the turkey is cooked through.
+Bake for 20-25 minutes or until the sweet potato is tender and the turkey is cooked.
 Mash the mixture with a fork or blender and serve.

-- Salmon and quinoa: Cook 1 cup of quinoa according to package instructions.
-Meanwhile, bake 1 pound of salmon at 400 degrees F for 20-25 minutes or until cooked through.
+4. Salmon and quinoa: Cook 1 cup of quinoa according to package instructions.
+Meanwhile, bake 1 pound of salmon at 400 degrees F for 20-25 minutes or until cooked.
 Mash the salmon and quinoa together with a fork or blender and serve.

 See also: Kibble vs. Homemade Dog Food (Which is Better?)

-Remember to consult with your veterinarian before making any changes to your dog’s diet, and be sure to choose ingredients that are safe for dogs to eat.
+Remember to consult your veterinarian before making any changes to your dog’s diet, and be sure to choose safe ingredients for dogs to eat.

-The Potential Impacts of Softening Dry Dog Food on a Dog’s Weight and Overall Health
+The Potential Impacts of Softening Kibble on a Dog’s Weight and Overall Health

 There is limited research on the potential impacts of softening dry dog food on a dog’s weight and overall health.
 However, some factors to consider include: